spirit-code/spirit/docs/REFERENCE.md

 ### The Framework

+If you used Spirit to produce scientific results or when referring to it as a scientific project, please cite the paper.

+    \bibitem{mueller_spirit_2019}{
+        G. P. Müller, M. Hoffmann, C. Disselkamp, D. Schürhoff, S. Mavros, M. Sallermann, N. S. Kiselev, H. Jónsson, S. Blügel.
+        "Spirit: Multifunctional Framework for Atomistic Spin Simulations." arXiv:1901.11350
+    }

-If you used any components of this framework please add a reference to our GitHub page.
+When referring to code of this framework please add a reference to our GitHub page.
 You may use e.g. the following TeX code:

     \bibitem{spirit}
     {Spirit spin simulation framework} (see spirit-code.github.io)